Written and Edited By: MarkEAW

 when the game is used in a full screen mode).

-You can use a Wrapper to display the game in Window Mode
+You can use a Wrapper that supports displaying the game in Window Mode

 your FPS.
 In most cases, the game window will not fill your screen.
 See